Nightsd01/ObjectRecognition/README.md

 The model requires some training data and will download it automatically for you if it is not present on your machine.
 This is not the standard CIFAR-100 format, I have converted it to .npy files so that there is no further normalization/transformations needed on the dataset.

 The model takes a bit over an hour on my machine with a GTX Titan X (Pascal).
 Your mileage may vary.
-The model, with current hyperparameters, will achieve roughly 70% accuracy on the test set.
+The model, with current hyperparameters, will achieve 68.8% accuracy on the test set.
 There are certainly better neural network architectures that can be used (ie. residual neural networks), and this is a simple convolutional neural network.

 Eventually I will run a hyperparameter search to find the most optimal hyperparameters.
 The current architecture/hyperparams were simply found with rough trial-and-error.